Aircloak/aircloak/central/README.md

 to perform various tasks, such as:

 - Manage customers and their tokens
-- See the number of queries executed by customers, along with which features were used

 This application provides an websocket API that is used by the `air` applications installed on customer premises.